scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 1 hour

 You create a perfect image of a willing creature.
 Make a spellcasting roll against 2 terrible dice.
 On success an illusory copy of the creature appears in an empty tile adjacent to the creature.
 The illusion can interact with its surroundings and has temporary wounds equal to the number of successes in your spellcasting roll.
-Another creature can attempt to see through the illusion, making a perception check against your spellcasting roll.
+Another creature can attempt to see through the illusion, making a perception challenge against your spellcasting roll.
 On success they know the illusion isn't real.

 The image looks identical to the creature it's based on, copying all clothes, armor, or weapons they are carrying.
 Any magical items are copied in appearance only.
 For example, a magical sword will look magical but not have any of the properties of the original sword.
 The image does not need food, water, or air and any non-damaging spell targeting it fails.
 The image rolls defense equal to the armor the image is wearing, minus any magic properties.
 The image does not gain any of the features or abilities of the creature its copying.